Chronic Lyme Disease: Breaking the Cycle of Misdiagnosis

 Personalized treatment plans will ensure that the treatment, in all respects, addresses the condition of the patient.
 This will consist of symptom severity assessment, co-existing conditions, and personal health goals.

-A combination of conventional medications, alternative therapies, and lifestyle modifications tailored for a private practitioner are included in order to provide comprehensive care for chronic Lyme disease patients.
+A combination of conventional medications, alternative therapies, and lifestyle modifications tailored for a private practitioner are included in order to provide comprehensive care chronic Lyme relif with biomagnetism therapy for patient.

 Conclusion